Feanor-19/CollectSysInfoUtil/README.md

 # CollectSysInfoUtil

-Collects some information about the system and makes an arhive of it.
+Collects some information about the system and makes a gzip arhive of it.
 Must be run under sudo.

 Information to collect:
 - OS, OS version, Kernel version
 - List of installed packages
 - journalctl for last 24 hours
 - dmesg
+- Config files (if they don't exist, a warning is printed):
+- - /etc/hosts
+- - /etc/resolv.conf
+- - /etc/ntp.conf
+- - /etc/krb5.conf
+- - /etc/samba/smb.conf
+- - /etc/nsswitch.conf
+- - /etc/NetworkManager/NetworkManager.conf

 ## Build